SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-pairing-and-calibration.md

 1. Type ```pair``` into the console.

 ### Method 2: Button
-1. Press the Reset button (or short RST/GND pins) or the Function button (if SW0 is defined) three times.
+1. Press the Reset button (or short RST/GND pins) or the User Extra Action Button (SW0) (if defined) three times.

 The device's LED should blink once every second.